rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 Check "Keep Scene RARs" if you wish to preserve the original scene RARs for whatever reason.

 Once you extract the XCI, you can then continue onto the other tabs.
 Fill out Game Info and Media Info to the best of your abilities, and import the hashes for the Default XCI.
-The Dump Info and Initial Area and Full XCI fields have been disabled for your convenience.
+The Dump Info tab along with the Initial Area and Full XCI fields have been disabled for your convenience.
 The XML file it generates will be tailor-made for an easy scene release import:

 ![image](https://github.com/user-attachments/assets/02e37699-b4dc-4c6d-9b39-f292d909687b)